Joshua 24 – The Covenant Renewed

 iv.
 In a season of recommitment to God in Jacob’s life, God told him to go to Bethel.
 Jacob did so and commanded all in his household to put away their idols.
 Jacob took those idols and buried them at the terebinth tree near Shechem (Genesis 35:1-5).

 i.
-There are some who believe that they presented themselves before God means that they did this before the tabernacle, which seems at this time to have been at Shiloh (Joshua 18:1).
-Either they presented themselves before God without the tabernacle, or it was moved to Shechem for this occasion.
+There are some people who believe that they presented themselves before God means that they did this before the tabernacle, which seems at this time to have been at Shiloh (Joshua 18:1).
+Either they presented themselves before God without the tabernacle, or the tabernacle was moved to Shechem for this occasion.

 ii.
 The people also presented themselves to God for the making of the covenant in Exodus 19:17.